-I’ve done some crazy things in my time, and for a while there flying to Abu Dhabi on my own to be in a course with a man I had only read about, so elusive he is almost mythological seemed like it was going to go top of the list.
+I’ve done some crazy things in my time, and for a while there flying to Abu Dhabi on my own to be in a course with Steve Zaffron and Werner Erhard seemed like it may go to the top of the list.

 Today we dropped deep into the concept of ‘tranquilised obviousness’ , a term coined by Martin Heidegger who was one of the most influential philosophers of the 20th century.

 Zaffron and Werner carefully laid it all out for us, allowing us to discover that we are largely unconscious most of the time, we’re on autopilot – our brains running the show.
 We gradually tune out to reality around us as it gets familiar, losing our natural experience of life and ending up existing in a conceptual abstracted world – analysing everything, at the expense of a true experience of life.
 This will be punctuated by occasional peak experiences (to borrow Abraham Maslow’s terminology).

 What I saw from today is that as a society we are so obsessed by our thirst for knowledge that we don’t get ‘Out Here’ in the world and actually experience it much any more.

 You only have to look around at everyone jacked into their phones these days to see how obsessed we are with ‘knowing’ what’s going around us, living in a virtual world instead of looking through our eyes and being in the world.
 It’s like we let go of what’s available through our senses in favour of a model of reality which is less bright or real than what’s right in front of our faces.
 To be fair I am one of the worst for this, i’m practically wired into the internet most of the time.